ImperialCollegeLondon/introductory_grad_school_git_course/_episodes/l1-02-committing-history.md

 > When you are done editing the files, try:
 >
 > ```shell
-> $ git diff
+> git diff
 > ```
 >
-> There's lots of information here so take some time to understand the
+> There's a lot of information here so take some time to understand the
 > output.
 If your output doesn't contain colours you may want to run `git diff
 > --color`.
 >